 Chronic fatigue and weakness are among the most common symptoms of vitamin B12 deficiency.
 This is because a lack of B12 reduces the ability to make red blood cells.

-Red blood cells carry oxygen throughout the body.
-When the number of red blood cells decreases, the organs do not receive enough oxygen, leading to feelings of fatigue and weakness.
+Red blood cells are responsible for transporting oxygen throughout the body.
+A decrease in red blood cells will cause the organs to not receive enough oxygen, leading to feelings of fatigue and weakness.
 In addition, the body will also experience the following symptoms:

 Cognitive impairment